Fossils, reconstruction of dinosaurs and other

 with face value of 3000zl shows insect in amber.

-Such ambers found in big quantity in Poland and Lithuania
+Such amber is found in large quantities in Poland and Lithuania

 Other stamps of Poland to consider: contributors to Paleontology